A Revelation!

 At Christmas, for the third year in a row, Lyn stars in Roy Hudd's production of Babes In The Wood.
 Playing at the Ashcroft Theatre Croydon from December 7th through to January 13th 1991, Lyn shares the limelight with Roy Hudd (this time in the role of the Good Robber) and Patrick Mower as the villainous Sheriff of Nottingham.
 They are joined by veteran comedy actors Bill Pertwee (Air Raid Warden Hodges in Dads Army) and June Whitfield (Happy Ever After, Terry and June, Absolutely Fabulous).

-Cedric Pulford, writing in The Guardian, describes Lyn as "a song-belting principal boy" (The Guardian, 28th December 1990), while Diana Eccleston from the local Croydon Advertiser votes the show a success: "on my panto scale of excellence ... a 10 out of 10" (Croydon Advertiser, 14th December 1990)
+Cedric Pulford, writing in The Guardian, describes Lyn as "a song-belting principal boy" (The Guardian, 28th December 1990), while Diana Eccleston from the local Croydon Advertiser votes the show a success: "on my panto scale of excellence... a 10 out of 10" (Croydon Advertiser, 14th December 1990)

-It's lucky thirteen for A-ha, who make it to number 13 in the UK singles chart with their 13th hit single - a cover of the Everly Brothers' Crying In The Rain (Warner Bros W 9547).
+It's lucky thirteen for A-ha, who make it to number 13 in the UK singles chart with their 13th hit single - a cover of The Everly Brothers' Crying In The Rain (Warner Bros W 9547).
 Lyn Paul recorded this song with the New Seekers in 1973.
 The track featured Marty Kristian on lead vocal and, although recorded with the rest of the group, it was released by Polydor as a solo single (Polydor 2058 394).

-On 9th February Lyn Paul's sister Nikki Belsher appears on television in Campion (BBC 1, 8.35pm).
+On 9th February Lyn Paul's sister Nikki Belsher appears on television in Campion (BBC1, 8.35pm).
 Set in the 1930s, the series is based on Margery Allingham's novels about an enigmatic private investigator, Albert Campion.
 Nikki plays the part of 'Slippers' Bellew in a double episode entitled Dancers in Mourning, in which Campion is hired to investigate the sinister practical jokes being played on a successful star of musical comedy.
 The second episode is shown a week later on 16th February.

 Nikki also takes to the stage in London, playing the role of Ashley in the Andrew Lloyd Webber musical Starlight Express.
 The role of Pearl, which Nikki played on the tour of Australia and Japan, is played by Kim Leeson.